mattermost/mattermost-handbook-1/source/people/staff-onboarding.md

 19. (CEO) Meets with New Hire to welcome to Mattermost and discuss their onboarding experience.
 20. (Hiring Manager) Meets with New Hire to finalize 30/60/90 day plan.
+Introduces New Hire to entire team during the Customer Obsession meeting.
 21. (Head of HR) (Optional) Meets with New Hire if first day meeting did not occur.

 ### Days 11-29